shbxio/CAP/README.md

-# CAP
+# Climate Action Plan Extension
-This project is an open-source initiative aimed at creating a Climate Action Plan using Power BI, the Power Platform, and Microsoft Sustainability Manager.
+This project is an open-source initiative aimed at creating a Climate Action Plan (CAP) using Power BI, the Power Platform, and Microsoft Sustainability Manager.
 It's a venture that seeks to harness the power of these tools to address one of the most pressing issues of our time: climate change.

 The solution provided here is available for download and can be used for your own purposes.
 It serves as a click-through demo to understand how the different components work together, or it can be used as a foundation for your own climate action initiatives.
 It's an excellent opportunity to explore the capabilities of these tools in the context of sustainability and contribute to the open-source community.